Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-Before concluding this introduction, we discuss our proof of \cref{thm:full-bip-impossibility}.
-The first step is to reduce the general non-anonymous case to that of \emph{order-invariant} LCPs.
+\paragraph{Proving \cref{thm:full-bip-impossibility}.} The first step is to reduce the general non-anonymous case to that of \emph{order-invariant} LCPs.
 As the name suggests, these are LCPs where the verifier's behavior is only sensitive to the \emph{order} and not the actual value of the identifiers in the neighborhood of a node.
 That is, we can replace the identifiers around a node without altering the node's output as long as we preserve the relative order of identifiers.
-Clearly, this setting is stronger than the anonymous one.

-The argument for reducing the general case to the order-invariant setting relies on constant-size certificates and is based on Ramsey theory.
-In fact, similar arguments have already been considered in the literature; we follow a related construction by~\cite{balliu24_local_podc}, albeit in a different context.
+(Clearly, this setting is still stronger than the anonymous one.)
+This reduction as shown in \cref{sec:ramsey} relies on constant-size certificates and is based on Ramsey theory.
+In fact, similar arguments have already been considered in the literature; we follow a related construction \cite{balliu24_local_podc}, albeit our context is different.